-- 1) Adequacy of water supply. - 2) Site design for fire department access in and around structures. - 3) Ability for a safe and efficient fire department response. - 4) Traffic flow and ingress/egress for residents and emergency vehicles. - 5) Site-specific built-in fire protection - 6) Potential impacts to emergency services and fire department response. - 10.
-The proposed use would not require a new water system or improvement causing significant adverse effects, either individually or cumulatively, on the affected groundwater basin.
+- 1) Adequacy of water supply. - 2) Site design for fire department access in and around structures. - 3) Ability for a safe and efficient fire department response. - 4) Traffic flow and ingress/egress for residents and emergency vehicles. - 5) Site-specific built-in fire protection - 6) Potential impacts to emergency services and fire department response.

+10. The proposed use would not require a new water system or improvement causing significant adverse effects, either individually or cumulatively, on the affected groundwater basin.

 Analysis: The subject property is not located in a "groundwater deficient area" as identified in Section 13.15.010 of the Napa County Code, and is consistent with General Plan Conservation Policies CON-53 and CON-55 which require that applicants, who are seeking discretionary land use approvals, prove that adequate water supplies are available to serve the proposed use without causing significant negative impacts to shared groundwater resources.
 Minimum thresholds for water use have been established by the Department of Public Works using reports by the United States Geological Survey (USGS).
 These reports are the result of water resources investigations performed by the USGS in cooperation with the Napa County Flood Control and Water Conservation District.
 Any project which reduces water usage or any water usage which is at or below the established threshold is, for purposes of the application of the County's Groundwater Conservation Ordinance, assumed not to have a significant effect on groundwater levels.
-Based on the submitted Tier 1 Water Availability Analysis (WAA) by Summit Engineering (June 12, 2018), the subject 60.32 acre parcel, located on the valley floor, has an allowable groundwater allotment of 60.32 acre feet per year (af/yr), which is arrived at by multiplying their total 60.32 acre size by a one acre feet per year per acre, fair share water use factor.
-The Water Demand Calculations submitted for the project placed the water demand for existing uses on the property (winery domestic, 0.15 af/yr; residential domestic, 0.75 af/yr; landscape irrigation, 0.18 af/yr; vineyard irrigation, 21 af/yr; winery process, 0.66) at a total of 22.74 af/yr.
-The proposed winery project increases total employees, total visitation, and total marketing events, and this places the new demand for the parcel (winery domestic, 0.36 af/yr; residential domestic, 0.75 af/yr; landscape irrigation, 0.18 af/yr; vineyard irrigation, 21 af/yr; winery process, 0.66) at a total 22.95 af/yr.
-Based upon this figure, the project would be well below the established threshold for groundwater use on the property and is projected to only increase by 0.21 af/yr.
+A Tier 2 Water Availability Analysis (WAA) was submitted by O'Conner Environmental on August 18, 2020.
+Due to the project's location outside of the Valley Floor and the immediate hydrogeological conditions of the project parcel and surrounding areas, O'Conner defined a specific recharge area for the project well by the drainage divide in the encompassing area.
+The total recharge area was measured at 181.5 acres, of which 20.7 acres are within the project parcel.
+Utilizing a Soil Water Balance (SWB), O'Conner calculated that the 20.7 acres of recharge area for the project well within the project parcel would have an allowable groundwater allotment of 19.7 acre feet per year (af/yr).
+The Water Demand Calculations submitted for the project placed the water demand for existing uses impacting the total recharge area (winery domestic, 0.42 af/yr; non-project residential domestic, 1.10 af/yr; non-project irrigation process, 0.13) at a total of 1.65 af/yr.
+The proposed winery project increases total employees, total visitation, and total marketing events, and this places the new demand for the parcel (winery domestic, 0.49 af/yr; non-project residential domestic, 1.10 af/yr; non-project irrigation process, 0.13) at a total 1.72 af/yr.
+Based upon this figure, the project would be well below the established threshold for groundwater use on the property and is projected to only increase by 0.07 af/yr.
 The County is not aware of, nor has it received any reports of, groundwater shortages near the project area.
 The project will not interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater level.